Loading message...

 17. Public Corporations - Target Ownership

-The cash market allows you to trade countries and enterprises for Gold Coins.
+The Direct Trading Market also allows you to trade countries and enterprises for Gold Coins.

 Table of Contents: